LimeChain/hashport-validator/docs/configuration.md

 `hedera.client.operator.account_id`                                 | ""                                                  | The operator's Hedera account id.
 `hedera.client.operator.private_key`                                | ""                                                  | The operator's Hedera private key.
 `hedera.client.operator.eth_private_key`                            | ""                                                  | The operator's Ethereum private key.
+`hedera.client.threshold_account`                                   | ""                                                  | The Hedera Bridge Threshold account id, from which fees and bridged amounts will be distributed on Hedera.
+Most likely to be identical with `hedera.mirror_node.account_id`
+`hedera.client.payer_account`                                       | ""                                                  | The Hedera Payer account id, used as a payer for scheduled transactions execution fee.
 `hedera.watcher.crypto-transfer.account.id`                         | ""                                                  | The Hedera account id to which the crypto transfer watcher will subscribe.
 `hedera.watcher.crypto-transfer.account.max_retries`                | 10                                                  | The number of times the watcher will try restarting in case it failed.
 `hedera.watcher.crypto-transfer.account.start_timestamp`            | ""                                                  | The timestamp from which the crypto transfer watcher will begin its subscription.
 Leave empty on the first run if you want to begin from `now`.